vlchristos/carnation-vscode-theme/README.md

-# VS Code Color Theme template
+# Carnation Theme for VS Code

-## Just a template for easy creation of a new color theme for VS Code
+A dark theme for VS Code with a touch of... carnation!

-Instructions on how to use this coming soon.
+There are three versions inclued: **Carnation**, **Carnation Frameless** and **Carnation Flat**.

+Syntax highlighting is borrowed from GitHub's VS Code theme as well as the the inspiration for the theme color scheme.

 ### **Enjoy!**

+:)